17hogeju/film-track/Documentation/budget.md

 # Budget

 Our project uses the free version of Firebase.
+The features that come with Firebase are more than enough to develop a minimum viable product(MVP) for this app.

-The No-cost Spark plan includes:
+No-cost Spark plan:
 - 10K phone authentications per month
 - 50K monthly active users
 - 1 GiB of stored data in Firestore